jminjares4/MSP432-Example-Codes/Liquid Crystal Display (LCD)/Hello World to LCD!/README.md

 ## **Description**
 This program will demostrate how to use lcdLib that was developed by previous alumnis at **UTEP**!
-The library is simple custom driver to be able to us the LCD.
+The library is simple custom driver to be able to use the LCD.
 However, I made some slight changes such as changing the P4X registers to P4->X as well as renaming the library. `lcdLib_432` to `lcdLib`.

 ## **Pinout**